-The anterior cruciate ligament (ACL) is one of the two big ligaments which cross over one another inside the knee.
+The anterior cruciate ligament (ACL) is one of two strong ligaments supporting the knee joint by binding the femur and tibia together while crossing over one another inside the knee.

 anterior cruciate ligament